avirtuos/cudaSLAM/README.md

 ## Particle Fiters

-I found this video extremely helpful in simplifying and understand how a particle filter can be used to help determine the location of our robot given relatively simple measuring tools like lidar and a guess of our speed or travel distance.
+I found [this video and the thumbnail from it below](https://www.youtube.com/watch?v=aUkBa1zMKv4) to be extremely helpful in simplifying and understand how a particle filter can be used to help determine the location of our robot given relatively simple measuring tools like lidar and a guess of our speed or travel distance.
 Combined with a highly parallel processor (GPU) we can simulate Billions of Particle location hypothesis per second.

 [![IMAGE ALT TEXT HERE](https://raw.githubusercontent.com/avirtuos/cudaSLAM/master/docs/img/particple_filter.png)](https://www.youtube.com/watch?v=aUkBa1zMKv4)